GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 == Changelog ==

+= 1.0.1 =
+* bbPM no longer thinks that replies are new to the person who sent them

 = 1.0 =
 * Danish translation from Daniel Juhl
 * The last read message in each thread will remain read, and all the messages before it will also be marked read.